-- 1. Make sure the media is properly loaded and the top cover of the printer is closed. - 2.
-Turn the printer power on if you have not already done so.
+- 1. Make sure the media is properly loaded (see Placing the Roll in the Media Compartment on page 22 and Loading Media with the Cutter Option on page 73) and the top cover of the printer is closed (see Closing the Printer on page 17). - 2.
+Turn printer power on if you have not already done so.

-Option Description If the printer initializes with the status light blinking green (pause mode) Press the Feed button once to set the printer in Ready (to print) mode.
-If the printer's status light does not turn solid green (Ready) Refer to the Troubleshooting on page 78 section.
+If the printer initializes with the status light blinking green (pause mode) Press the Feed button one time to place the printer in Ready (to print) mode.
+If the printer's status light does not turn solid green (Ready) See Troubleshooting.

-3. Press the Feed button two to three times to allow the printer to calibrate for the installed media.
+3. Press the Feed button two to three times to allow the printer to auto-calibrate for the installed media. (see Media Sensing on page 60).

-The printer auto-calibrates (see Media Sensing on page 52) and may feed several labels during this process.
+The printer may feed several labels during this process.

-4. When the status light turns solid green, press and hold the Feed button until the status light flashes once, then release the button.
+4. When the status light is solid green, press and hold the Feed button until the status light flashes one time, then release the button.